Tompkins Square Park: 19th century

 Tompkins Square Park is located on land near the East River, that originally consisted of salt marsh and open tidal meadows, "Stuyvesant meadows", the largest such ecosystem on Manhattan island, but has since been filled in.
 The unimproved site, lightly taxed by the city as most agricultural properties were, seemed scarcely worth the expense of improving to its owners, the Stuyvesants, who inherited it from the 17th-century grant awarded to Peter Stuyvesant, and their Pell and Fish relatives.
 The City aldermen, to raise the tax base of the city, accepted a gift of land in 1829 from Peter Gerard Stuyvesant (1778–1847) with the understanding that it would remain a public space, and compensated other owners with $62,000 in city funds to set aside a residential square; transforming the muddy site took another $22,000 before Tompkins Square was opened in 1834.
 Surrounded by a cast-iron fence the following year and planted with trees, the square was expected to have a prosperous and genteel future, which was undercut, however, by the Panic of 1837 that brought the city's expansion to a halt.

 Tompkins Square Park is named for Daniel D. Tompkins (1774–1825), Vice President of the United States under President James Monroe and the Governor of New York from 1807 until 1817.
 He had overseen some early drainage in the locality in connection with minor fortifications in the War of 1812.
 The park was opened in 1850.

 In 1857, immigrants protesting unemployment and food shortages were attacked by police.
 In 1863 the deadly Draft Riots occurred in the park.

 On January 13, 1874, the Tompkins Square Riot occurred in the park when police crushed a demonstration involving thousands of workers.
 The riot marked an unprecedented era of labor conflict and violence.
 The riot occurred in the midst of the Panic of 1873, a depression that began in 1873 and lasted for several years.
 Workers movements throughout the United States had been making demands of the government to help ease the strain of the depression.
 Organizations rejected offers of charity and instead had asked for public works programs that would provide jobs for the masses of unemployed.

-In 1877 five thousand people fought with the National Guard when a crowd amassed to hear Communist revolutionary speeches.
+In 1877, 5,000 people fought with the National Guard when a crowd gathered at the park to hear Communist revolutionary speeches.

 On April 7, 1897, a rabbi was arrested for not obtaining a permit for the performance of Birkat Hachama, a Jewish ritual done once every 28 years.